dandarm/GNN/Motif prediction with Graph Neural Network.md

 Importantly, the advantages of our approach over schemes based on uncorrelated link prediction increase with the increasing motif size and complexity

-ofhigher-order graph organization [9], finding and analyzing small recurring subgraphs called motifs, graph patterns (eg. 𝑘-cliques, 𝑘-stars, 𝑘-clique-stars, 𝑘-cores)
+of higher-order graph organization [9], finding and analyzing small recurring subgraphs called motifs, graph patterns (eg. 𝑘-cliques, 𝑘-stars, 𝑘-clique-stars, 𝑘-cores)

 Motifs are central to many graph mining problems in computational biology, chemistry, and a plethora of other fields [11, 13, 14, 30, 33, 48, 51]

-general motifprediction, i.e., analyzing whether specified complex structures may appear in the data.
+general motif prediction, i.e., analyzing whether specified complex structures may appear in the data.
 As with link prediction, it would enable predicting the evolution of data, but also finding missing structures in the available data

 A score function that assesses the chances for a given motif to appear and consider the combinatorially increased complexity of the problem (compared to link prediction)